Jackie2113/MovieSiteProject/README.md

 1. movie.html
 2. movie.css
 3. movie.js
-4. MovieSiteProject_video: Demo on how the website works
+4. MovieSiteProject_video_Jacob.mp4: Demo video on how the website works

 ## Images used